Sloth: Physiology

-Sloths have colour vision, but have poor visual acuity.
+Sloths have colour vision but have poor visual acuity.
 They also have poor hearing.
 Thus, they rely on their sense of smell and touch to find food.

 Sloths have very low metabolic rates (less than half of that expected for a mammal of their size), and low body temperatures: 30 to 34 C when active, and still lower when resting.
 Sloths are heterothermic, meaning their body temperature may vary according to the environment, normally ranging from 25 to 35 C, but able to drop to as low as 20 C, inducing torpor.

+Brown-throathed and Hoffman's two-toed sloths use their forelimbs as their principal means of propulsion and their skeletal muscle have very high proportions of oxidative slow twitch (Type I) muscle fibers, with high activity of the anaerobic enzyme CK compared to their other metabolic enzymes despite this.
+CK activity is low compared with other animals.
+Their muscle fibers proportion would be an adaptation to consume energy more slowly and their principally anaerobic muscle metabolism would be to use energy production sources faster and cheaper, such as ATP production by CK pathway.
+This would be a product of their lower field metabolic rate than other non-hibernating mammals as well suspensory lifestyle and this also would to explain their slow speed of movement.
+Forelimb muscle mass makes up only 5.1 percent of total body weight in the brown-throated sloth.

 The outer hairs of sloth fur grow in a direction opposite from that of other mammals.
 In most mammals, hairs grow toward the extremities, but because sloths spend so much time with their limbs above their bodies, their hairs grow away from the extremities to provide protection from the elements while they hang upside down.
 In most conditions, the fur hosts symbiotic algae, which provide camouflage from predatory jaguars, ocelots, and harpy eagles.
 Because of the algae, sloth fur is a small ecosystem of its own, hosting many species of commensal and parasitic arthropods.
 There are a large number of arthropods associated with sloths.
-These include biting and blood-sucking flies such as mosquitoes and sandflies, triatomine bugs, lice, ticks and mites.
-Sloths have a highly specific community of commensal beetles, mites and moths.
+These include biting and blood-sucking flies such as mosquitoes and sandflies, triatomine bugs, lice, ticks, and mites.
+Sloths have a highly specific community of commensal beetles, mites, and moths.
 The species of sloths recorded to host arthropods include the pale-throated three-toed sloth, the brown-throated three-toed sloth, and Linnaeus's two-toed sloth.
 Sloths benefit from their relationship with moths because the moths are responsible for fertilizing algae on the sloth, which provides them with nutrients.